bomsy/grunt-regex-replace/README.md

       src: ['foo/bar.js','foo/foo.js'],
       src: ['<%= pkg.id %>/bar.js', 'foo/foo.js']

-### actions property ()
+### actions property (array | function)
-Accepts an array of objects representing the actions to take place.
+Accepts an array of objects or a function (which returns an array of objects) representing the actions to take place.
 Each action contains an optional name property, a search property, a replace property and a flags property.
 Example af an object.

       {